rbgvictoria/keybase_model/docs/processing-key-files.md

 ## Things to look out for

-There are (quite) a few exceptions from the ideal key structure illustrated above that we need to look out for when validating keys and for the ones that are not errors also when uploading the keys.
+There are (quite) a few exceptions from the ideal key structure illustrated above that we need to look out for when validating keys and for some that are not errors also when uploading the keys.
 They are reported back to the user with the standard debug messages 'Error', 'Warning' and 'Info'.

 Errors break the key, so keys with errors will not be uploaded.
 Warnings do not break the tree but are not good practice and might not have been the intention